patrickfav/tuwien/README.md

 # Tu Wien Student Workspace

-Miscellaneous projects done during my studies in Vienna University of Technology from about 2009 to 2011.
+Miscellaneous projects done during my studies at the Vienna University of Technology from about 2009 to 2011.

 ## BSc (Software Engineering)
 It includes exercises of the following lecutres and courses for my bachelors: